An Invariant for Transverse Coassociative 4-Folds: The Invariant

 \begin{dfn} We say that $Y$ is a $G_2$-manifold if there is a section $\varphi\in \Omega^3_+(Y)$.
-In this case, we call $\varphi$ a $G_2$ structure on $Y$. \end{dfn}
+In this case, we call $\varphi$ a $G_2$-structure on $Y$. \end{dfn}

-The existence of such a 3-form is equivalent \cite{B05} to a reduction of the structure group of the frame bundle of $Y$ to $G_2$.
-Since $G_2\subset \textup{SO}(7)$, such a $G_2$ structure $\varphi$ determines a Riemannian metric $g_\varphi$ on $Y$.
-Thus, there is an intrinsically defined dual 4-form
+The term $G_2$-manifold is sometimes reserved for a $7$-manifold equipped with a torsion-free $G_2$-structure.
+We caution the reader that this is not our usage of the term.
+The existence of such a 3-form $\varphi$ is equivalent \cite{B05} to a reduction of the structure group of the frame bundle of $Y$ to $G_2$.
+Since $G_2\subset \textup{SO}(7)$, a $G_2$-structure $\varphi$ on $Y$ determines a Riemannian metric $g_\varphi$ and thus a dual $4$-form $\ast\varphi\in \Omega^4(Y)$.
+If $\varphi$ is co-closed then $\ast \varphi$ is a calibration in the sense of Harvey and Lawson \cite{HL82}.
+An orientable 4-dimensional submanifold $X\subset Y$ is calibrated by $\ast\varphi$ (up to a choice of orientation of $X$) if and only if $\varphi|_X\equiv 0$ \cite{J00}.
+Thus, we adopt a slightly non-standard weakening of the definition of coassociative in \cite{HL82}.